setouchi-h/cc-marketplace/packages/statusline/commands/install-statusline.md

 # Install Statusline

-This command writes a shell script to `~/.claude/scripts/statusline.sh` that renders a rich status line for Claude Code sessions (branch, model, cost, duration, lines changed, and a quote).
+This command writes a shell script to `~/.claude/scripts/statusline.sh` that renders a rich status line for Claude Code sessions (branch, model, cost, duration, lines changed, and optionally a quote).

 ## Behavior